Stocks Climb From Lowest Since 2016; Dollar Drops: Markets Wrap

-(Bloomberg) -- Asian stocks and U.S. futures climbed in early trading Tuesday after global equities hit their lowest level since 2016.
-The dollar slipped against major peers.
+(Bloomberg) -- Asian stocks and U.S. futures climbed on Tuesday after global equities hit their lowest level since 2016, the dollar snapped a 10-day rally and Treasuries dipped as appetite for riskier assets revived.

-Benchmarks were at least 2% higher in Tokyo, Seoul and Sydney after a massive further wave of initiatives from the Federal Reserve helped ease some measures of corporate credit risk.
-Investors are now watching U.S. congressional talks on a fiscal package.
-Treasuries were little changed after rallying.
-Oil clawed back some gains after plunging 29% last week.
+Contracts on the S&P 500 rose about 4% at one point, more than making up what the index lost on Monday.
+Benchmarks in Tokyo, Hong Kong and Sydney climbed at least 2%, and Korean shares jumped about 7% as the government announced measures to stabilize financial markets.
+The dollar retreated against developed and emerging currencies alike, in a tentative sign of reduced stress after the steepest appreciation since the global financial crisis.

-The Fed said it will buy an unlimited amount of bonds to keep borrowing costs low and will set up programs to ensure credit flows to corporations and state and local governments.
-The cost to insure against corporate defaults fell and bond ETFs eligible for Fed purchases jumped.
+Tuesday’s gain in risk assets followed an unprecedented move by the Federal Reserve to serve as a backstop for large swathes of the U.S. financial system, as borrowers face payment challenges amid economic shutdowns.
+JPMorgan Chase & Co. analysts flagged the potential for a break in “self-reinforcing negative feedback loops,” highlighting a likely inflow into stocks from asset managers rebalancing portfolios.

 Here are the main moves in the market: